gms298/Configuration-Management-using-Ansible/README.md

 	`vagrant init ubuntu/trusty64`

+	This will create a Ubuntu 14.04 virtual machine.

-4. Start-up the virtual machine using:
+4. Boot the virtual machine using:

     `vagrant up`